touche-webis-de/touche-code/clef25/advertisement-detection/naive-bayes-baseline/README.md

 This directory is [configured as DevContainer](https://code.visualstudio.com/docs/devcontainers/containers), i.e., you can open this directory with VS Code or some other DevContainer compatible IDE to work directly in the Docker container with all dependencies installed.

+If you want to run it locally, please install the dependencies via `pip3 install -r requirements.txt`.

 To make predictions on a dataset, run:

 ```